Sunburnt

-Sunburnt is an album by Martin Phillipps and The Chills, though more correctly by Martin Phillipps alone.
+Sunburnt is an album by Martin Phillipps & the Chills, though more correctly by Martin Phillipps alone.
 Owing to visa problems, the usual Chills line-up were not able to take part in the recording sessions, and session musicians Dave Gregory and Dave Mattacks appeared on all tracks, with Phillipps handling vocal, keyboard, and guitar parts, as well as some of the percussion.
 Craig Leon, the album's producer, also appeared on several of the tracks.